CONCEPT / ABOUT THE FOUNDER

 Caribbean-Fashion.jpg

-Under Brizan Publishing, the publishing imprint of JBDG, Jessel officially donned the title of author publishing two books in July and October 2020 respectively amid the COVID-19 pandemic: Costing for Fashion provides a simple yet comprehensive approach to the three stages of costing and; Technical Package Development for Excel focuses on the art of the Technical Package (Tech Pack).
+Under Brizan Publishing, the publishing imprint of JBDG, Jessel officially donned the title of author publishing two books in July and October 2020 respectively amid the COVID-19 pandemic: Costing for Fashion © provides a simple yet comprehensive approach to the three stages of costing and; Technical Package Development for Excel © focuses on one of the most important facets of collection development and the technical design process.

-Jessel served as a mentor/tutor at St, Mary’s Children’s Home in Tacrigua, Trinidad for several years, and continues to champion various causes through his charitable giving and support for organizations dedicated to advocacy for children’s rights.
+Jessel continues to advance education, industry development, and mentorship under his guiding philosophy of “philanthropy through fashion.”
+In line with his personal giving philosophy, his philanthropic efforts include active volunteerism with at-risk youth.
+He served as a mentor/tutor at St. Mary’s Children’s Home in Tacrigua, Trinidad, for several years and continues to champion various causes through his charitable giving and support for organisations dedicated to advocacy for children’s rights.

 I-Heart-TT-banner_collage_700x2100_op2.jpg